-4691.12. (a) (1) Notwithstanding any other law or regulation, to the extent funds are appropriated in the annual Budget Act for this purpose, and contingent upon the approval of federal funding, the department shall provide a rate increase effective January 1, 2020, for all of the following services:

-(A) Specified services for which rates are set by the department or through negotiations between the regional centers and service providers.

-(B) Rates paid for supported employment services, as specified in subdivisions (a) and (b) of Section 4860.

-(C) Vouchered community-based services, as specified in paragraph (7) of subdivision (c) of Section 4688.21.

-(2) The rate increase shall be applied to rates in effect on December 31, 2019, less the amount of any one-time rate increases for developmental services, as authorized in Chapter 29 of the Statutes of 2018.
-The rate increase shall be applied as a percentage, and this percentage shall be the same for all providers within each service category, as established by the department and set forth in the supplemental rate increase schedule posted on the department's internet website.

-(3) The rate increase provided in this subdivision shall not apply to those services for which rates are determined by other entities, including, but not limited to, the State Department of Health Care Services or the State Department of Social Services, or are usual and customary.

-(b) (1) The implementation of these provisions shall be suspended on December 31, 2021, unless paragraph (2) applies.
+- 4691.12. (a) (1) Notwithstanding any other law or regulation, to the extent funds are appropriated in the annual Budget Act for this purpose, and contingent upon the approval of federal funding, the department shall provide a rate increase effective January 1, 2020, for all of the following services: - (A) Specified services for which rates are set by the department or through negotiations between the regional centers and service providers. - (B) Rates paid for supported employment services, as specified in subdivisions (a) and (b) of Section 4860. - (C) Vouchered community-based services, as specified in paragraph (7) of subdivision (c) of Section 4688.21. - (2) The rate increase shall be applied to rates in effect on December 31, 2019, less the amount of any one-time rate increases for developmental services, as authorized in the Budget Act of 2018 (Chapter 29 of the Statutes of 2018).
+The rate increase shall be applied as a percentage, and this percentage shall be the same for all providers within each service category, as established by the department and set forth in the supplemental rate increase schedule posted on the department's internet website. - (3) The rate increase provided in this subdivision shall not apply to those services for which rates are determined by other entities, including, but not limited to, the State Department of Health Care Services or the State Department of Social Services, or are usual and customary. - (b) (1) Notwithstanding any other law or regulation, to the extent funds are appropriated in the annual Budget Act for this purpose, and contingent upon the approval of federal funding, the department shall provide a rate increase effective January 1, 2021, for all of the following services: - (A) Independent living programs that use the service code identified in paragraph (35) of subdivision (a) of Section 54342 of Title 17 of the California Code of Regulations. - (B) Infant development programs that use the service code identified in paragraph (37) of subdivision (a) of Section 54342 of Title 17 of the California Code of Regulations. - (C) Early start specialized therapeutic services provided by vendors classified by a regional center as early start specialized therapeutic services providers pursuant to Section 54356 of Title 17 of the California Code of Regulations. - (2) The rate increase shall be applied to rates in effect on December 31, 2020.
+The rate increase shall be applied as a percentage, and this percentage shall be the same for all providers within each service category, as established by the department and set forth in the rate increase schedule posted on the department's internet website. - (c) (1) The implementation of the increases authorized in subdivisions (a) and (b) shall be suspended on December 31, 2021, unless paragraph (2) applies.